theajmalrazaq/Connect-4/README.md

-Certainly!
-Here's a basic README.md file for your Connect Four game:

 # Connect Four Game

 Welcome to the Connect Four game implementation in C++!

 ## Introduction

-Connect Four is a two-player connection game in which the players  take turns dropping one disc from the top into a seven-column, six-row vertically suspended grid.
-The pieces fall straight down, occupying the lowest available space within the column.
-The object of the game is to connect four of one's own discs of the same color vertically, horizontally, or diagonally before your opponent.
+Connect Four is a two-player connection game in which the players  take turns by slecting column occupying the lowest available space within the column.
+The object of the game is to connect four of one's own symbol vertically, horizontally, or diagonally before your opponent.

 ## How to Play